 Are sawfishes faring better in the Indian Sundarbans as a response to COVID-19 lockdown?

-Three phone calls across the span of two months made me feel jubilant when all three reported catching and releasing a sawfish.
+Three phone calls in two months made me feel jubilant when all three reported catching and releasing a sawfish.
 Why are sawfish sightings more common now than before?

-According to the fishers (who went out to fish amid the lockdown and wishes to remain anonymous), many fishes including elasmobranchs are now more common in the Sundarbans region than they were before.
-The reason attributed by two of the fishers is that the lockdown imposed for COVID-19 has stopped most of the mechanized fishing trawlers from going out to the sea.
-As a result, has provided most fishes including sawfishes a breather and allowed them to move further inland.
+According to the fishers (who went out to fish amid the COVID-19 lockdown and wishes to remain anonymous), many fishes, including elasmobranchs, are now more common in the Indian Sundarbans.
+The reason attributed by two fishers is that the COVID-19 lockdown prevented mechanized fishing trawlers from going out to the sea.
+This provided most fishes, including sawfishes, a breather and allowed them to move further inland.

-But one fisher thinks that it is the recent event of the super cyclone ‘Amphan’ (pronounced ‘Umpun’), is the reason as to why there is a sudden rise in the availability of elasmobranchs including sawfishes in the region.
-According to him, the cyclone flooded the area, raising the water level of the rivers and brought seawater deep inside the mangroves, increasing its salinity, allowing sawfishes to gain access to newer areas.
+But one fisher thinks that the recent event of the super cyclone ‘Amphan’ (pronounced ‘Umpun’) is the reason why there is a sudden rise in the availability of elasmobranchs, including sawfishes.
+According to him, the cyclone resulted in floods that raised the water level of the rivers.
+This brought saltwater deep inside the mangroves, increasing their salinity, allowing sawfishes to access new areas.

-All three sawfishes were female as recognised by the fishers.
+All three sawfishes were discerned as female by the fishers.
 They weighed from 5 kg to 8 kg.
-Due to lockdown in place, I couldn’t visit the field to ground-truth the identity of the sawfishes by showing pictures to the fishers.
+Due to lockdown in place, I couldn’t visit the field to ground-truth the identity of the sawfishes caught by showing pictures to the fishers.

-One of the fisher maintained that the sawfish he caught had an unusual rostrum which is distinctly narrower than the ones he saw before, and also had smaller teeth with a little gap between them.
-The fish he caught could be an Anoxypristis cuspidata, which is known to sport a narrow rostrum and is known from the area but not recorded for ages.
+One fisher said that the sawfish he caught had an unusual rostrum (distinctly narrower than the ones he saw before) and smaller teeth with a little gap between them.
+The fish he caught could be an Anoxypristis cuspidata which sports a narrow rostrum and is known from the area but not recorded for ages.

 The location where the sawfish with the narrow rostrum was caught, using a handline during high tide(Photograph by Asim Gayen).

-All three fishers said that they released the sawfishes upon capture, because of what they learnt from the workshop I held last year in disseminating the importance of sawfishes to the ecosystem and the mangroves.
-They said that other fishers in the region have also collected sawfishes, guitarfishes and sharks in the past couple of months.
-But they are not sure if they released them.
+All three fishers said that they released the sawfishes upon capture because of what they learnt from the workshop I held last year in disseminating the importance of sawfishes to the ecosystem and the mangroves.
+They said that other fishers in the region have also caught sawfishes, guitarfishes and sharks in the past couple of months.
+But they are not sure if they released them back.

-A specimen of a juvenile Anoxypristis cuspidata collected from 1908 from the Sundarbans region.
-No specimen-based scientific record of this species exists from the area, in recent years.
+A specimen of a juvenile Anoxypristis cuspidata collected in 1908 from the Sundarbans region.
+No specimen-based scientific record of this species exists from the area in recent years.
 This specimen remains in the collection of the Zoological Survey of India (Photograph by Priyankar Chakraborty).

 It remains to be found if any quantifiable evidence exists between the scarcity of fishing boats at sea and the number of sawfishes in the mangroves.
-Or if the number of sawfishes observed is related to the occurrence of the recent natural disaster.
-I cannot go out in the field to assess the situation until the COVID-19 lockdown gets lifted.
-But we think that this hopeful anecdote continues for a family of fishes who are amongst the most threatened in the world.
+I cannot venture out in the field to assess the situation until the COVID-19 lockdown gets lifted.
+But we think that this hopeful anecdote continues for a family of fishes that are among the most threatened in the world.